rsyslog/rsyslog/source/rainerscript/global.rst

   This setting (default "off") permits to temporarily increase the maximum queue size during shutdown processing.
 This is useful when rsyslog needs to re-enqueue some messages at shutdown *and* the queue is already full.
-Note that the need to re-enqueue messages stems back to some failed opertions.
+Note that the need to re-enqueue messages stems back to some failed operations.
 Note that the maximum permitted queue size is doubled, as this ensures in all cases that re-enqueuing can be completed.
 Note also that the increase of the max size is temporary during shutdown and also does not requiere any more storage.
 Except, of course, for